What We Are About

-We, Honoring of the Elders, do not hold this Pow Wow to make money or to sell our culture and traditions.
-We hold this Pow Wow to carry on a long standing tradition, to preserve the culture, and to educate the public, not to entertain the public.
+We, Honoring of the Elders, do not hold Pow Wow Gatherings or teachings to make money or to sell our culture and traditions.
+We hold the Late Spring Pow Wow Gathering to carry on a long standing tradition, to preserve the culture, and to educate the public, not to entertain the public.

 There is no financial gain for anyone, just moral and spiritual gain.

-So, this money goes to offset their cost for the care and upkeep of the grounds, the bathrooms and pavilion.
-It also goes towards the use of electricity for the bathrooms, pavilion, and the electricity that we use for the sound system, and lets not forget they provide the dumpster that we use for our trash.
+So, this money goes to offset their cost for the care and upkeep of the grounds, the restrooms.
+It also goes towards the use of electricity, and lets not forget they provide the use of their trash.
 Your contributions are greatly appreciated.

 No one will be turned away for not making a financial contribution.